 - What photography equipment do you use to shoot the storms?
 Do you need any special equipment such as lightning triggers?

 I use my camera, either my Tokina 11-16mm lens or my Tamron 18-270mm lens (depending on how close I can get to a storm), a remote trigger, a sturdy tripod, and a 5-7 pound sandbag to hang on my tripod to keep it steady.
 The winds that get kicked up during a monsoon storm are strong enough and sudden enough to knock a camera over.
 You don’t need any special equipment unless you are trying to capture the lightning during the day.
 Typically with monsoon storms, if you watch for a couple of minutes, you’ll see which area of the storm most of the lightning is striking from.
 At that point, adjust your settings and be patience.

-- Any safety considerations or precautions you need to take?
+- Any safety considerations or precautions you need to take when photographing lightning?

 The biggest thing with these monsoon storms is that flooding regularly happens.
 It’s considered to be the #1 thunderstorm killer.
 You can be several miles away from the storm and still be be hit with flooding waters.
 Your other considerations must include down-bursts or micro-bursts which are the sudden winds that pop up as well as the lightning itself.
 And of course, safety around lightning should be important.
 Lightning can strike up to ten miles away from the storm.
 No matter where you are trying to capture lightning, it is of the utmost importance that you pay attention to your surroundings and what the storm is doing, by radar, your eyes, or preferably, both.